 What’s it like designing and writing emails in ConvertKit?

-Email templates work different in ConvertKit than many other email marketing apps.
+Email templates work differently in ConvertKit than many other email marketing apps.

 The email templates don’t give you complex layouts like the ones you find in MailChimp, for instance.
 Rather, the templates are more like a style guide for the emails you write.